dperezrada/keywords2vec/README.md

-# Title
-> summary

-# Keywords2vec
+# keywords2vec

-A simple and fast way to generate a word2vec model, with multi-word keywords instead of single words.
+> A simple and fast way to generate a word2vec model, with multi-word keywords instead of single words.

 ## Example result